So is the Whoosh Effect for weight loss real, or is it just one of those made-up things on the internet?

 What Is The Whoosh Effect?

 The Whoosh Effect is the weight loss phenomenon where you suddenly lose a large amount of bodyweight seemingly overnight.
-The theory is as you lose body fat, your fat cells fill up with water.
+The theory is as you lose body fat, your fat cells fill with water.
+This seems to happen more often with those on the keto diet.

 They supposedly do this in case if you eat more fat, then they’ll refill back up.
 But when fat stops coming in, then the fat cells eventually die and collapse.
 This causes you to flush out a lot of weight at once, bringing the Whoosh Effect.